 Safety and Security

-Since 2005, Indonesian police and security forces have disrupted a number of terrorist cells, including Jemaah Islamiyah (JI), a U.S. government-designated terrorist organization that carried out several significant bombings from 2000 to 2012.
+Since 2005, Indonesian police and security forces have disrupted a number of terrorist cells, including Jemaah Islamiyah (JI), a U.S. government-designated terrorist organization that carried out several bombings from 2000 to 2009.
 In 2002, Indonesia suffered its worst terrorist attack, when more than 200 foreign tourists and Indonesian citizens were killed in Bali’s nightclub district.
-In 2003 and 2005, deadly car bombs exploded outside hotels and resorts frequented by Westerners in Jakarta and Bali, and outside of the Australian Embassy in Jakarta in 2004.
+In 2003 and 2005, deadly car bombs exploded outside hotels and resorts frequented by tourists in Jakarta and Bali, and outside of the Australian Embassy in Jakarta in 2004.
 In 2009, JI-affiliated elements bombed two Western hotels in Jakarta, killing nine Indonesians and foreigners and injuring over 50, including six U.S. citizens.
-Despite police having arrested more than 900 individuals on terrorism-related charges since 2002 and have greatly reduced the capacity of domestic terrorist organizations, though extremists in Indonesia continue to demonstrate a willingness and ability to carry out violent attacks with little or no warning.
+Police have arrested more than 900 individuals on terrorism-related charges since 2002 and have greatly reduced the capacity of domestic terrorist organizations, though extremists in Indonesia continue to aspire to carry out violent attacks against Indonesian and Western targets.

-Extremists may target both official and private establishments, including hotels, nightclubs, shopping areas, and restaurants.
-Whether at work, pursuing daily activities, or traveling, you should be vigilant and prudent at all times.
-Monitor local news reports, vary your routes and times, and maintain a low profile.
-Be sure to consider the security and safety preparedness of venues that you frequent.
+Extremists may target both official and private establishments, including hotels, bars, nightclubs, shopping areas, and restaurants.
+Whether at work, pursuing daily activities, or traveling, you should be aware of your personal safety and security at all times Monitor local news reports, vary your routes and times, and maintain a low profile.
+Be sure to consider the security and safety preparedness of locations that you frequent.

 Be aware that a real or even perceived offense may generate a negative response from local people.
 On one occasion, two U.S. citizens in western Sumatra were beaten after they reportedly accused a local man of theft.
 In the same month, another U.S. citizen in Sumatra was threatened by members of a local mosque when he complained about being awakened from his sleep by the morning call to prayer.